zief0002/website/content/project/2018-02-21-biosquare.md

 summary = "BioSQuaRE is an instrument, created via an HHMI grant, to assess the quantitative readiness of students planning on majoring in biology or the life sciences."

-image_preview = "data-tiles.jpg"
+image_preview = "lauren-brown.jpg"
 tags = ["BioSQuaRE", "grant", "assessment"] external_link = ""
 math = false

 # Optional featured image (relative to `static/img/` folder).
 [header]
-image = "headers/data-tiles.jpg"
+image = "headers/lauren-brown-header.jpg"
-caption = "Image Credit: Research Data Management, a Flickr photo by janneke staaks"
+caption = "Image Credit: A flickr photo by lauren brown"

 +++